gioexperience/serc/README.md

 # serc

+S.E.R.C. stay for Super Easy Remote Commander
-is a remote command system (like ssh), but very very simple and wothout any security (for the moment).
-You can execute shell command from a remote machine
+For linux, is a remote command system (like ssh), but very very simple and wothout any security (for the moment).
+You can execute shell command from a remote machine.
+Using netcat, he send TCP packet with a message.

 ```
-sudo apt-get install -y git-core
+sudo apt-get install -y php netcat git-core
 cd ~
 git clone https://github.com/gioexperience/serc.git'
 cd serc
 chmod +x install.sh
 sudo ~/serc/install.sh
 ```

 ## for update from git-hub